M&A Roundtable: What are the “Must Haves” for Every Portfolio Company When it Comes to Cyber?

 Johnathan Gilbert (19:09):

 Yeah, well that and just what do you do?
 I mean, you know, incidents happen, you've got an insurance partner, you've got other things to worry about.
 What does a portfolio company do?
 And the first start is, you know, certainly do what you need to hold down the systems, but also contact your insurance partner, you know, at Alliant to give you the right guidance to kind of get through the process.
 We'll help the company navigate how to evolve the insurance company itself.
 Their breach response team.
 So, they work with their outside counsel to, you know, effectively manage the breach.
-And then certainly after things have come down, how do we get to a resolution on the claim and the Alliant team will be heavily involved and all that, you know.
+And then certainly after things have come down, how do we get to a resolution on the claim and the Alliant team will be heavily involved and all that.
 Well, thank you all for listening.
 We appreciate your time.
 Certainly, this has been very insightful on how to approach portfolio management from a cybersecurity standpoint.
 There's a lot to consider, there's a lot to understand.
 And having a partner like Alliant M&A, we think is very critical for our private equity firm clients and a real value add for the portfolio companies.
 So, a lot to think about again, a lot to do and certainly navigating this new world is challenging at times.
 But we are here to help.
 If you'd like more information, please visit us at www.Alliant.com.

 Thanks for your message.